linkedin/css-blocks/README.md

    context and key selectors.
 4. Pseudoelements can be used in conjunction with the key selector.
 5. Media queries and other @-rules are allowed.
 6. The context selector cannot contain classes or external selectors.
+The exception to this is that the block object in the key selector can be part of it's own context selector.
 7. The context selector cannot contain states, except for at most one state if it belongs to the root class of the same block or is a global state of another block's root.
 See "Global (application) States" below.